-You will join our team working on deep learning-based Natural Language Processing (NLP) models for data rescue as part of the GloSAT (Global Surface Air Temperature) research project.
+You will join our team working on deep learning-based Natural Language Processing (NLP) models for behaviour classification as part of the ProTechThem (Building Awareness for Safer and Technology-Savvy Sharenting) research project.
 The post will be in the Agents, Interaction and Complexity (AIC) group, which is part of the department of Electronics and Computer Science (ECS) at the University of Southampton.
 The AIC group leads a number of nationally important research centres including the Trustworthy Autonomous System Research Hub (tas.ac.uk) and the UKRI MINDS Centre for Doctoral Training (mindscdt.ai).

-You will work in the context of a research partnership between the University of Southampton and UK research institutions including the National Oceanography Centre (NOC) and UK Met Office.
-To be successful you will have a PhD* or equivalent professional qualifications and experience in natural language processing, artificial intelligence or a closely related subject and have experience of information extraction.
-In addition to research, an important part of the role is to interact with project partners, and to become familiar with the environmental science domain.
+To be successful you will have a PhD* or equivalent professional qualifications and experience in natural language processing, artificial intelligence or a closely related subject.
+In addition to NLP research, an important part of the role is to interact with project partners in the UK and Italy and to become familiar with the sharenting problem domain.

 The appointment is for 24 months due to funding restrictions.

 The department of Electronics and Computer Science is the leading university department of its kind in the UK, with an international reputation for world-leading research across computer science, electronics, and electrical engineering.
 Research takes place in a multidisciplinary, collaborative environment and draws on our outstanding facilities.
 With over 550 researchers from many different subject backgrounds, the research culture in ECS is fast-changing and dynamic.
 Our internationally renowned teaching and research have been ranked among the highest in the UK.